fontanf/setcoveringsolver/README.md

 It might be used to solve special cases such as minimum(-weight) vertex cover / maximum(-weight) independent set or minimum(-weight) dominating set as well.

+Some parts of the code have been contributed by [Guillaume Verger](https://github.com/gverger) during the [PACE 2025 challenge](https://pacechallenge.org/2025/).

 ## Implemented algorithms

 - Greedy